katyo/snabbdom/README.md

 ### `patch`

 The `patch` function returned by `init` takes two arguments.
-The first is a DOM element or a vnode representing the current view.
+The first is vnode representing the current view.
 The second is a vnode representing the new, updated view.

-If a DOM element with a parent is passed, `newVnode` will be turned into a DOM node, and the passed element will be replaced by the created DOM node.
-If an old vnode is passed, Snabbdom will efficiently modify it to match the description in the new vnode.
+Snabbdom will efficiently modify DOM nodes to match the description in the new vnode.

-Any old vnode passed must be the resulting vnode from a previous call to `patch`.
+Any old vnode passed must be the resulting vnode from a previous call to `patch` or `toVNode`.
 This is necessary since Snabbdom stores information in the vnode.
 This makes it possible to implement a simpler and more performant architecture.
 This also avoids the creation of a new old vnode tree.